FuelLabs/fuel-indexer/docs/README.md

 2023-02-09 16:11:37.460 EST [86881] LOG:  could not receive data from client: Connection reset by peer
 ```

-> You can `Ctrl+C` to exit the `forc index postgres start postgres` process, and your database should still be running in the background.
+> You can `Ctrl+C` to exit the `forc index postgres start` process, and your database should still be running in the background.

 ### 2.3 Creating a new index